Arizona Best Places to Retire - A Guide

 Economy and Real Estate Prices

-Median household income in 2014 was $49,928 is slightly below national median.
+Median household income in 2021 was $62,055, which is below the national median.
 Median home prices crumbled in most of Arizona in 2008 and 2009 but have recovered sharply since then.
-Zillow estimated that Arizona’s median home value was $211,600 in 2016, which is above the national median.
-In Tucson in mid 2016 the median home price was $192,500, and the Phoenix median sales price of a home was $234,700 (Source: NAR).
+Zillow estimated that Arizona’s median home value jumped to $407,000 in early 2022, which is above the national index of $325,000.
+In Tucson the late 2021 price of the median home was $349,800, while the Phoenix median sales price of a home was $445,800 (Source: NAR).
 Prices in Prescott, Sedona, and Flagstaff are higher than further south.
 Arizona has the 25th highest cost of living of all the states according to MERIC.

 Marginal Income Tax Rates.
-Arizona's low tax rate is 2.59%, and top marginal income tax rate is 4.54%.
+The top marginal income tax rate is 4.54%.
 There are no standard deductions or personal exemptions.

 Retirement Income Exemptions.
 Out of state pensions are fully taxable, while most military and government pensions exempt up to $2500.

 Social security exemption.
 Social security income is exempt.